Pandaqi/Pandaqi-Studio/pandaqi-studio/content/photomone-antsassins/_index.md

 boardgame: true

 title: "Photomone: Antsassins"
-headerTitle: "Photomone: Antsassins | A party game about trying to communicate which vague shape belongs to your team"
+headerTitle: "A party game about trying to communicate which vague shape belongs to your team"
 blurb: "A party game similar to Codenames.
 The board has random shapes, and you must somehow communicate which one is yours."

-fullHeaderImg: "photomone_antsassins_header"
-headerImg: "photomone_antsassins_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true